 With fixed-rate mortgages, the interest rate remains unchanging throughout the loan.
 Whether the U.S. rate goes high or low over the years, you’ll pay the same rate in 30 years.

-Currently, the fixed-rate mortgage is ideal since the rates are still on the lower side.
+The fixed-rate Mortgage is ideal since the rates are still lower.
 You can choose to lock in the low-interest rate now.

 Significantly larger than conforming loans, jumbo mortgage loans fall outside of the limits set by the Federal Housing Finance Agency.
 They’re available to high-end borrowers who want to own an expensive home.
 High-end borrowers must have high credit scores and history, low debt, and ample savings.

-Any loan significantly larger than USD$647,200 is considered a jumbo loan in the current year.
+Any loan significantly larger than USD$647,200 is a jumbo loan in the current year.
 This loan is commonly found in New York City, Los Angeles, San Francisco, and Hawaii.
 Lenders at risk might require strict eligibility as it involves a lot of money.

 As you check out the different types of loans, consider your savings because your upfront down payment will affect which mortgage loan is appropriate for your needs.
 You’ll get more options if you can pay a larger down payment.